pnblake/farmers-market-game/README.md

 29. The government imposes a tariff on avocados imported from Mexico.
 Prices jump 15%.
 [426-450]
 30. Pests swarm apple orchards in large parts of the country.
 Prices jump 16%.
 [451-475]
 31. Mexico places an export ban on peppers over a diplomatic dispute.
 Prices jump 15%.
 [476-500]
+32. Just another uneventful day at the market.
+[501-700]

 ## Technologies